234 361 downloads of all records in 2010

 The Euraxess Languedoc-Roussillon Centre Acronyms and abbreviations |

 Coordinator : Pascal Kosuth (Director of UMR TETIS and the Remote Sensing Center, Montpellier, France) Access to airborne and satellite technology for Earth Observation is a major methodological boon for researchers.
 This ‘altitude gain’ for monitoring has led to the development of a new approach to assessing territories, providing an overview of the target area and clarifying the distribution of elements within this area.
 The quality and accuracy of the remote sensing tool are continually being improved.
 The increase in the number of spaceborne sensors and progress achieved in signal processing have generated new information that can in turn be used in a broad range of scientific fields as well as for decision support.
 This is the first Dossier devoted to a research and action tool.
 It presents research on improving this tool, along with examples of its applications to meet needs on different topics.
-Downloads: 3725 on January 1st, 2012

 |